ag48665/Pilot-Hypoxia-Detection-using-Physiological-Signals/README.md

-# 🧠 Pilot Hypoxia Detection using Physiological Signals
+# 🧠 Pilot Hypoxia Detection using Physiological Signals - End-to-end machine learning project for hypoxia risk detection using physiological signal features, with deployed API and interactive dashboard.

 ## 📌 Overview